lewiskirori/gleamgalleryhub/README.md

 ## Getting started

 To begin viewing our automotive collection, visit our website and browse.
-No downloads or installations are required!
+No downloads or installations are required.
 Our online app works seamlessly across all devices, allowing you to find your favorite automobiles from the convenience of your desktop, laptop, tablet, or smartphone.

 ## Feedback